andreasosioxp/mykatas/dateformatter/README.md

 * There's only one exception to the rule above: for input <code>0</code>, return <code>"0 minutes"</code>
 * Use singular and plural as needed

-The kata should be solved in TDD, possibly using a functional programming language.
+The kata should be solved in TDD.
+Optionally, use a functional programming language and try to stick to pure FP.

 ## Optional tasks